 On the part of the teachers, permission was sought from the District Director of Education to conduct research in the various schools.
 As the schools were visited and upon arrival, self - introduction was done and permission was granted to continue with collection of data from the teachers.
-The selection of the teachers and parents was based on acceptance of questionnaire.
+The selection of the teachers and parents was based on voluntary sampling.
 The schools were visited and parents came to drop their children in school, they were approached and given the questionnaire to answer.
 Most of them could not answer them immediately, so they brought them the next day.
-In a few cases, questionnaires were given parents in their homes for them to answer, and followup was made to collect them.
-In all a total of 218 participants who agreed and accepted the questionnaire at the same time were used for the survey.
+In a few cases, questionnaires were given parents in their homes for them to answer, and follow-up was made to collect them.
+In all a total of 218 participants were used for the survey.